 The Main Street Historic Grant provides funding for improvements for property owners or tenants within the Main Street Historic District or in Downtown Littleton.
 Applications can be made for projects including architectural design assistance, façade work, removal of graffiti, maintenance, signage, or building improvements.
 Individual projects may be considered for awards up to $50,000.
 More information on Historical Preservation

 Large Community-Improvement Grant

 Community Improvement Grants encourage neighborhood groups and homeowner's association participation in community improvement projects.
 Approved projects are eligible for up to $9,999 and must benefit the neighborhood, be accessible to the general public and must have three bids.
 New for 2017…Large Community-Improvement Grants will have a competitive grant round in the spring (date TBD and will be announced via social media and the City of Littleton’s web site).
 Grants will be judged on creativity, benefit to an individual neighborhood and the community and the ability of the grant recipients to maintain the grant funded improvements.
-More information on Large Community-Improvement GrantsMark Barons
+Deadline to apply is May 19, 2017.
+More information and application on Large Community-Improvement GrantsMark Barons

 Small Community-Building Grant